pkellner/pluralsight-course-react-aspnet-core/Progressions/m5-rest-calls/ProblemAndFixNotes.md

 m5-07 - at 3:24 ...at the same time as the webpack dev server.... "we will use the npm package npm-run-all which we must install by typing npm install npm-run-all"

 m5-07 - at 3:41 ... leave npm start on screen longer

+m5-09 - at 0:31 ...
+In addition, we need to update our home component to fetch the data using our new sessionsFetchData redux method.
+THis is basically the same code pattern we explained earlier for retrieving speakers data with redux.
+We also have here an update session method which gets called from our child component we were just looking at, HomeContainer.